thomasmarshall/minitest-verify/README.md

 ## Usage

-This is a false-positive test.
+This is a false negative test.
 It always passes because `post` and `comment` are completely unrelated: there's no reason `post.comments` would ever include `comment`.

 ```rb
 require "minitest/autorun"